iron-fish/website/blog/2023-02-28-testnet-rewards.md

 | Phase 2 | 210,000 | March 26, 2023 | March 30, 2023 |
 | Phase 3 | 210,000 | March 26, 2023 | April 6, 2023 |

+***Please note:***

+ - *You only need to pass KYC once.
+If you participated in Phases 1 and 2, and you pass KYC by 19 March, you will receive an allocation for both phases in which you participated.
+You don't need to repeat the KYC process.*
+ - The KYC date indicated is the date by when KYC must be passed.
+Apply early for KYC to leave sufficient time for an application to process.